openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/01-01-creating-an-initial-project/assignment.md

 # Logging into the OpenShift web console

-You can now log into OpenShift web console using the `admin/admin` username/password pair login credentials.
+You can now log into the OpenShift web console using the `admin/admin` username/password pair login credentials.

 ----